What Is My Elevation

 Germany's elevation map is unique, but it shares some similarities with other countries in Europe, such as Austria, Switzerland, France, and Italy, which also have notable mountain ranges and hilly terrains.

-See here a list of 10 cities in Germany and their elevation above sea level.
+Below is a list of major cities in Germany with their corresponding elevation above sea level.